 Please note that scholarships in this round cannot be started before July 2015.

 Our FAQ page will answer many of your questions.
 You can find this page at http://www.fulbright.com.au/applicants/australian-fulbright-applicants/faqs

 The Commission offers up to twelve (12) Fulbright Postgraduate Scholarships annually.
 These include:

 Fulbright General Scholarships

 Fulbright general scholarships are open to applicants from all academic fields of study.

 The following scholarship is open to applicants in all fields of study, however there are specific eligibility requirements (see links below).

-- Fulbright Indigenous Scholarship sponsored by the Department Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+- Fulbright Indigenous Scholarship (TBC) sponsored by the Department of the Prime Minister and Cabinet.